 PayPal, which owns Venmo, charges similar fees.
 When this article was written, Zelle was frequently mentioned as a no-fee alternative for business transactions; however, the rules about business transactions seem to have changed and depend on a business’ own banking institution.

 If you have a side hustle and have been accepting payments through Venmo, this policy reduces your profit margin.
 People who set up a business profile with Venmo were already being charged a fee, but people with nonbusiness accounts were not supposed to be conducting business transactions on them.
 Other apps have similar restrictions.

 For buyers, the new Venmo fee — which is paid by the seller — enables purchase protection for goods and services.
 This brings us to our next topic: how paying through an app can provide significantly less protection than other methods of payment.

-When paying with an app can be problematic
+When paying with an app can hurt you

 The bigger issues arise when you have a problem with a payment.
 For example: